-2 As used in this article: 3 4 (a) " Action " or " misconduct action " means a lawsuit filed by the OPC in district court alleging lawyer misconduct or seeking to transfer a lawyer to disability status; Comment [LL16]: Recommendation 4.1: All prior references to "formal complaint" now refer to "action."
-5 (b) " Bar " means the Utah State Bar; 6 7 (c) " Bar Commission " or " Commission " means the Board of Bar Commissioners of the Utah State Bar; 8 9 (d) " Chief disciplinary counsel " means the lawyer the Supreme Court appoints to manage the OPC; Comment [LL17]: Recommendation 1.2 10 (e) " Committee " means the Ethics and Discipline Committee of the Supreme Court; 11 12 (f) " Complainant " means either (1) the person who files a complaint, or (2) the OPC after opening an investigation; 13 14 15 (g) " Complaint " means any written allegation of lawyer misconduct or incapacity containing a declaration under penalty of perjury as to the accuracy of the information provided; 16 (h) "Injury" means harm to a client, the public, the legal system, or the profession that Comment [LL18]: Moved over from sanctions article 17 18 19 results from a lawyer's misconduct.
-The level of injury can range from "serious" injury to "little or no" injury; a reference to "injury" alone indicates any level of injury greater than "little or no" injury; 20 (i) " Intent " means the conscious objective or purpose to accomplish a particular result; Comment [LL19]: Moved over from sanctions article 21 22 (j) " Knowledge " means the conscious awareness of the nature or attendant circumstances of the conduct but without the conscious objective or purpose to accomplish a particular Comment [LL20]: Moved over from sanctions article 23 result; 24 25 (k) "Lawyer" includes foreign legal consultants and licensed paralegal practitioners, insofar as the licensed paralegal practitioner is authorized to practice under Utah Special Comment [LL21]: Includes LPPs so that we may combine Chapters 14 and 15 (only for articles 5 and 6).
-26 Practice Rule 14-802, unless provided otherwise.
+2 As used in this article:

+- 3 (a) "Action" or "misconduct action" means a lawsuit filed by the OPC in district court - 4 alleging lawyer misconduct or seeking to transfer a lawyer to disability status; - (b) "Bar" means the Utah State Bar; - (c) "Bar Commission" or "Commission" means the Board of Bar Commissioners of the - 7 Utah State Bar; - 8 (d) "Chief disciplinary counsel" means the lawyer the Supreme Court appoints to - 9 manage the OPC; - 10 (e) "Committee" means the Ethics and Discipline Committee of the Supreme Court; - 11 (f) "Complainant" means either (1) the person who files a complaint, or (2) the OPC - after opening an investigation; - 13 (g) "Complaint" means any written allegation of lawyer misconduct or incapacity - containing a declaration under penalty of perjury as to the accuracy of the information - provided; - (h) "Injury" means harm to a client, the public, the legal system, or the profession that - 17 results from a lawyer's misconduct.
+The level of injury can range from "serious" injury to - "little or no" injury; a reference to "injury" alone indicates any level of injury greater - than "little or no" injury; - 20 (i) "Intent" means the conscious objective or purpose to accomplish a particular result; - 21 (j) "Knowledge" means the conscious awareness of the nature or attendant circumstances - of the conduct but without the conscious objective or purpose to accomplish a particular - 23 result; - 24 (k) "Lawyer" includes lawyers licensed to practice law in any jurisdiction of the United - 25 States, foreign legal consultants, and licensed paralegal practitioners, insofar as the - 26 licensed paralegal practitioner is authorized to practice under Utah Special Practice Rule - 27 14-802, unless provided otherwise.